-The roles of the Audit and Risk Committee and the Remuneration and Nomination Committee are set out on this website at https://www.caspiansunrise.com/about/policies-committees-articles/ as well as in the Corporate Governance report in the Annual Report and Financial Statements.
+The roles of the Audit Committee, the Remuneration Committee and Governance Committee are set out on this website at https://www.caspiansunrise.com/about/policies-committees-articles/ and in the Corporate Governance report in the Financial Statements.

-The Audit and Risk Committee typically meets before each set of results (interim and final) are published and the Remuneration and Nomination Committee typically meets at least once a year, when the Financial Statements for the Full year results are approved.
+The Audit Committee typically meets before each set of results (interim and final) are published.
+The Remuneration Committee and Governance Committees typically meet at least once a year, when the Financial Statements for the Full year results are approved.
 All Committee members attend these meetings.

-The appropriateness of the Company’s governance structures will be reviewed annually in light of further developments of accepted best practice and the development of the Company.
+The appropriateness of the Group’s governance structures will be reviewed annually in light of further developments of accepted best practice and the development of the Company.

-The Annual Report and Financial Statements set out how the corporate governance of the Company has been applied in the period under review including the work undertaken by the Audit and Risk Committee and the Remuneration and Nomination Committee.
+The Financial Statements set out how the corporate governance of the Group has been applied in the period under review including the work undertaken by the Audit Committee and the Remuneration Committee.

-These reports contain full details of all the principal events of the relevant period together with an assessment of current trading and future prospects and the reports are made available via the Company’s website to anyone who wishes to review them.
+These reports contain details of the principal events of the relevant period together with an assessment of current trading and future prospects and the reports are made available via the Group’s website to anyone who wishes to review them.

-The Board already discloses the result of general meetings by way of announcement and discloses the proxy voting numbers to those attending the meetings.
-In order to improve transparency, the Board has committed to announcing proxy voting results in future.
+The Board already discloses the result of general meetings, including proxy votes, by way of announcement.
 In the event that a significant portion of voters have voted against a resolution, an explanation of what actions it intends to take to understand the reasons behind the vote will be included.

-The Company’s website also contains all the information prescribed for an AIM Company under Rule 26.
+The Group’s website also contains all the information prescribed for an AIM Company under Rule 26.

-Further details of the Company’s dialogue with its shareholders are set out under Principle 2 above
+Further details of the Group’s dialogue with its shareholders are set out under Principle 2 above

-Employee stakeholders are regularly updated with the development of the Company and its performance.
+Employee stakeholders are regularly updated with the development of the Group and its performance.